nokia/SReXperts/docs/nos/sros/beginner/nos-sros-activity-29.md

 |Run a command in the other CLI engine	|   `//command`|
 |Exit the CLI session |  `logout` |

-A quick reference to this navigational commands can also be found in the [MD-CLI Quick Reference Guide](https://documentation.nokia.com/sr/26-3/7x50-shared/md-cli-quick-reference/navigational-operational-commands.html#ariaid-title1).
+A quick reference to these navigational commands can also be found in the [MD-CLI Quick Reference Guide](https://documentation.nokia.com/sr/26-3/7x50-shared/md-cli-quick-reference/navigational-operational-commands.html#ariaid-title1).

 #### Falling-back to Classic CLI engine
 You can use `//`, `/!classic-cli`, and `/!md-cli` to toggle between model-driven and classic CLI engines.

 A small subset of operational command functions is not yet available on model-driven.
 In order to run those, it's useful to briefly switch back to classic CLI engine (without making any intrusive configuration change).
-An example of such command is the classic command `oam sdp-ping`.
+An example of such a command is the classic command `oam sdp-ping`.

 :material-router: PE2 should have SDP `1111` configured.
 Run `oam sdp-ping 1111 count 1` from the classic CLI engine to test reachability of this SDP.